Abodi-Massarwa/OOP_EX3/README.md

 # Dijkstra's algorithm
 Dijkstra's algorithm (or Dijkstra's Shortest Path First algorithm, SPF algorithm)[4] is an algorithm for finding the shortest paths between nodes in a graph, Let the node at which we are starting be called the initial node.
 Let the distance of node Y be the distance from the initial node to Y. Dijkstra's algorithm will assign some initial distance values and will try to improve them step by step.
-# Breadth-first search
+# Depth-first search
-Breadth first search is a graph traversal algorithm that starts traversing the graph from root node and explores all the neighbouring nodes.
-Then, it selects the nearest node and explore all the unexplored nodes.
-The algorithm follows the same process for each of the nearest node until it finds the goal.
+Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
+The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.